dfsp-spirit/brainload/README.md

 # brainload
-A python module designed to reduce your brain load while accessing FreeSurfer brain surface meshes and morphometry data files.
+Python module to reduce your brain load while accessing FreeSurfer brain surface meshes and morphometry data files for single subjects and groups.

 ## About